Cohort 6 is now accepting applications until May 3rd

 Cohort Fellowship Timeline

 Part One: Reimagining the Classroom Design Sprint

-The fellowship will kick-off with a three-day design sprint that will introduce the LAUNCH process as a framework for Design Thinking.
-Fellows will be exposed to new ideas and models that reflect the future of learning, LAUNCH as a process for operationalizing those ideas, and personalized learning as one particular approach to support student growth at his/her zone of proximal development.
+The fellowship will kick-off with a design sprint that will introduce the design thinking process.
+Fellows will be exposed to new ideas and models that reflect the future of learning and design thinking as a process for operationalizing those ideas, and personalized learning as one particular approach to support student growth at his/her zone of proximal development.